BEING INTROVERTED BY DESIGN

 Yeah, the extroverted girls.

-Social anxiety effing sucks!
-Dreading social invitations, running away before someone I know sees me, not being able to jump into a group conversation, being debilitated at the idea of a phone call, and so many more instances such as these, truly took a toll on me.
+Dreading social invitations, running away before someone I know sees me, not being able to jump into a group conversation, being debilitated at the idea of a phone call, and so many more instances such as these truly took a toll on me.
 I was mentally exhausted with all the limitations I placed on myself.

 Enough was enough.
-I set a goal to have the necessary extroverted skills to feel comfortable in any situation.
-To have the ability to flip a switch back and forth and get the benefits of both worlds.
-I was exhausted of being exhausted every time I stepped out of my shell.
-I wanted the extroverted qualities to come naturally to me… the same way being introverted did.
+I set a goal to have the necessary social skills to feel comfortable in any situation.
+I wanted the confidence to come naturally to me…the same way being anxious did.

 My journey has now led me to you.
 Or you to me.

 The effort I put in to get out of my skin was totally worth it.
 Yeah, it took a lot out of me, and I questioned my sanity each step of the way, but the results and benefits far outweigh the challenges I internally faced.
 I’m more comfortable in my skin and feel much happier in situations I once dreaded (such as being stuck in an elevator with someone I know).
-Anyone you ask will tell you that there’s no way I’m introverted – but it couldn’t be further from the truth.
-Which is why I created HonestRox.
-I want to share all the strategies I’ve used and impart all the knowledge I’ve gained so that you too can feel confident no matter the situation you find yourself in.
-I want you to be the best damn introvert you can.
+Anyone you ask will tell you that there’s no way I have Social Anxiety or that I’m introverted – but it couldn’t be further from the truth.